larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Introduction

-This document proposes the creation of a moderator team for all the IETF's various contribution channels.
+This memo proposes the creation of a moderator team for all the IETF's various contribution channels.
 The moderator team is modeled after, and subsumes, the moderator team for the IETF discussion list
 {{?RFC9245}} and is tasked to moderate **all** IETF participation channels.

-As a consequence, this document obsoletes {{!RFC3683}} and the "posting rights" (PR) action it defines.
+As a consequence, this memo obsoletes {{!RFC3683}} and the "posting rights" (PR) action it defines.
 It also obsoletes {{Section 4 of !RFC9245}}, which defines the IETF discussion list moderation team.
 Finally, it updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with